What Self-Compassion Is

 Imagine you drive through your daily life, the same path more or less traversing the neighbourhood of your habits.
 One day you unexpectedly end up at a house in a part of the community you had no idea existed.
 Kind strangers welcome you into their home.
 You enter the house and feel that something is different here, and curiosity bubbles up; you know that you’re in the right place.
 If you were a tuning fork, you’d be vibrating.

-You look into the eyes of someone who mere seconds before was a complete stranger, and in the quiet energy of seeing, a connection is uncovered that must have always been there.
 For how it could appear out of nowhere like that?
 The warmth of this kind of human existence you thought was not possible on earth – it’s just a nice dream.
 Isn’t life supposed to be a struggle?

 From the first to the last labored breaths, life is filled with working and striving, trying to find love and then fighting not to lose it.
 In this house, though, there is something different about the relationship with the struggle.
 There’s no need to avoid it.
 Instead, the struggle inside is held in warmth and kindness, just as you would hold a sick child or a hurt puppy.
 The struggle outside is allowed to be as it is.